+The workshop, set in Cologne, Germany, provided the interested public with discussion on EU-China relationship and deep insights into the Twinning.
 The first round of EU-China NGO Twinning Exchange has successfully come to an end.
 Guests from Paris, London and Amsterdam joined this workshop on NGO partnerships.
 The workshop was meant to present first-hand reports from the participants of the EU-China NGO Twinning program and simultaneously discuss topics which are currently under debate in the EU-China relationship.
 The organizers also used the inputs to further improve the program.

 After a welcome note by Dr. Nora Sausmikat, the workshop started with an overview on current EU-China topics.
 Shi Ming (independent journalist) gave an input the impact of trade negotiations between the EU and China, such as the pooling of trade negotiations by the EU Commission, anti-dumping measures and retaliation measures as reaction to trade constraints.
 Other topics have been rising discontent in China on food safety issues as well as on low quality of domestic products versus high-end products for export, and emission trading policies.
 The connection between “discourses” (such as the certification and CSR discussions) and antidumping strategies were put under consideration.
 During the discussion, the currently discussed investment treaty between the EU and China as well as current climate change disputes, struggles over resources, water policies and gene technology as well as food safety issues were identified as topics, in which NGOs could play an important role.